 We will use our ISDS to identify the most appropriate intervention for incidents.
 Our first principle is that we want to stop emergencies happening whenever we can.
 Our prevention and education activities are the most effective way to achieve this.
 We also use our duty to enforce fire safety law to reduce the chances of fires starting and, if there is a fire, effective fire protection measures should be in place to ensure people escape quickly and safely.

-Unfortunately we will never be able to prevent all emergencies.
-When they happen we respond swiftly and professionally to resolve the situation and support the restoration of normality.
+Unfortunately, we will never be able to prevent all emergencies.
+When they happen we respond swiftly and professionally to resolve the situation.